 Depression can be among the most common reasons why an individual seeks the guidance of a therapist.
 However, a perceived stigma and a feeling of being judged often discourages those who would benefit from treatment from doing so.

-There are a variety of approaches in our treatment.
 Even though this condition may look similar in different people, we work diligently to understand your individual experience, hear your needs, and learn what is most concerning for you and tailor our treatment accordingly.
 This may include: exploring current problem areas, barriers to happiness, and gaining awareness of more vulnerable feelings.

 A therapist can provide a different viewpoint to engage the individual to view their state with curiosity and without judgement.
 By identifying the source of your depression, we’re able to find relief from the symptoms while enhancing the outcome of the treatment.